-There are number of factors which will influence the approach adopted for the assessment of direct, indirect, cumulative impacts, etc. for a particular project.
+There are various factors which influence the approach adopted for the assessment of direct, indirect, cumulative impacts, etc. for a particular project.
 The method should be practical and suitable for the project given the data, time and financial resources available.
 However, the method adopted should be able to provide a meaningful conclusion from which it would be possible to develop, where necessary, mitigation measures and monitoring.
 Key points to consider when choosing the method(s) include: